brave/browser-laptop/README.md

 ## Packaging for bundles, installers, and updates

+#### Electron Prebuilt

+By default [electron-packager](https://github.com/brave/electron-packager) will download electron using the mirror and version specified in the packages.json config section and cache the downloaded file in ~/.electron.
+If you would like to use a different mirror or version you can specify the following environment variables when running npm run build-package

+    ELECTRON_MIRROR=your_mirror.com
+    ELECTRON_VERSION=XYZ

+e.g.
+ELECTRON_MIRROR=https://github.com/atom/electron/releases/download/v ELECTRON_VERSION=0.36.7 npm run build-package

 ### OSX:

 From within brave-browser you can create a .app file for distribution: